 - All outgoing shipments require a Federal Tax ID and your Harmonized Code for tariffs.
 You need those prior to even beginning this process.

 These are just some of the things that you need to be concerned with when shipping internationally.
-There are additional steps our Managed Betas team takes to help improve and even expedite this process so that it goes smoothly and you get everything back easily, but they’re specific to different kinds of hardware products.
-If you’d like more detailed information based on your situation, request a beta test plan.
+There are additional steps our team takes to help improve and even expedite this process so that it goes smoothly and you get everything back easily, but they’re specific to different kinds of hardware products.
+If you’d like more detailed information based on your situation, contact us.